kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // must specify this individually.
   //
   // Exactly one of NodeName, NodeSelector, AllNodes, and PerDeviceNodeSelection
-  // must be set when the `Devices` field is set.
-If the `SharedCounters` field is
+  // must be set.
-  // set, none of the fields can be set.
   //
   // +optional
+  // +oneOf=NodeSelection
   // +featureGate=DRAPartitionableDevices
   PerDeviceNodeSelection bool